brsvh/my-emacs/docs/README.md

 nix run github:brsvh/my-emacs#x11
 ```

+And check the [Cheat Sheet] to see which shortcuts I have used.

+[Cheat Sheet]: ./cheat-sheet.md

 ### Add custom Emacs Lisp package

 Create custom Emacs Lisp Packages by adding new derivations in